Welcome to your new Lingua site!

 You can add any HTML or WordPress Shortcodes you want with a Text widget, so those are often a good starting point.

-For the GV theme, the most useful “Sidebar” is the “Promo Sidebar”, and that's where you should put your widgets by default.
+For the GV theme, the most useful “Sidebar” is the General Sidebar Widgets” area, which shows on the homepage next to posts, and at the bottom of the site above the footer on most other screens.
+That's where you should put your widgets by default.

 Please contact the Tech Lead if you have any questions about sidebars and widgets on GV.